Getting started

 You can process a Jelly stream as a stream of graphs.
 A Jelly file consists of "frames" (batches of statements) – we can load each frame as a separate RDFLib graph.

-In this example, we use a dataset of weather measurements, which is an RDF graph stream.
+In this example, we use a dataset of weather measurements.
 We count the number of triples in each graph:

 import gzip